Volunteer at Shoshoni

 Delve deeply into a spiritual practice with full immersion in the yogic lifestyle

-One-month Yoga Immersion: May, June, July or August, beginning on the 1st of each month.
+One-month Yoga Immersion: May, June, July* or August, beginning on the 1st of each month.
 Work part time, 6 days per week.
 Attend morning/evening yoga and meditation classes.
-Participate in afternoon seva. $750/month
+Participate in afternoon seva. $750/month. *July has different start date.

-Three-month Summer Work Study: June-August (arrive last Thursday in May, depart first Tuesday in September).
+Three-month Summer Work Study: June-August (arrive May 30, depart September 1).
 Work full time, 6 days per week.
 There is no charge for this program.

 Five-month Full Season Work Study: May-September (arrive April 30, depart October 1).
 Work full time, 6 days per week.
 There is no charge for this program.